nyp-sit/sdaai/onboard.md

 ### WA01
 Question: How do I connect to the WIFI in the campus?
 - Enable the WIFI mode on your laptop or phone.
 Search for the WIFI with the name "POLITE-CET".
 Enter your STEP Student ID and password.
-NOTE: the password must be setup in STEP profile first.
+NOTE: the password must be setup in STEP profile first via https://stms.polite.edu.sg/identity.

 ## NYP Email Account